JavierGCCC/sphereHPDE_solver/README.md

 temperature field inside the sphere and its surrounding medium.

+## Project status

+This repository is under active development.
+Releases are published periodically and archived in Zenodo.

 ## Citation

 This software has been developed to support ongoing research on heat